Naighu/Ubuntu_flutter/README.md

 <h3>2.
 Supports operations in GUI Mode </h3>
 &nbsp&nbsp&nbsp    such as copy and pasting a file/folder. <br>
-&nbsp&nbsp&nbsp  <i>Note: In GUI mode warinings will not be shown.</i>
+&nbsp&nbsp&nbsp  <i>Note: In GUI mode warnings will not be shown.</i>